Phu255/Nabilarobe-store/README.md

 - Sort item ( Ransack)

-- - Choose images from Product and mark them with many types to make it appear in the Homepage (Active Record Query Interface)
+- Choose images from Product and mark them with many types to make it appear in the Homepage (Active Record Query Interface)

+- Filter Product by highest or lowest price

+- Click the item in the Homepage ,it link to Product#show that item

 ***` What I need to practice more :